International School Rejected Your Special Needs Child in Japan — What to Do Next

 What if my child doesn't speak Japanese?

 Japanese public schools provide Japanese language instruction (nihongo shidō) alongside regular education.
-Many schools in areas with foreign populations (Minato-ku, Shinjuku-ku in Tokyo; central Osaka) have experience with non-Japanese-speaking children.
-Young children acquire functional Japanese remarkably quickly through immersion — typically 6-12 months for social communication, 2-3 years for academic proficiency.
+Many schools in areas with foreign populations have experience with non-Japanese-speaking children.
+Language acquisition varies, so ask the municipality and school what language support is available rather than relying on a fixed timeline.

 Can I keep my child in English-language after-school programs while they attend Japanese public school?